jMonkeyEngine/jmonkeyengine/CONTRIBUTING.md

   + Repeat steps 2 through 5.

-To submit another PR using the existing local repository, repeat the PR process using a different name in place of "myPrBranch".
+To submit another PR using the existing local repository, repeat the PR process using a new temporary branch with a different name.

 If you have an integrated development environment (IDE), it may provide an interface to Git that's more intuitive than a command line.